-ITKeyMedia had a pleasure o talk with Stefan Batory, the CEO of Booksy.
-The co-founder of Polish application -iTaxi shared his thoughts with us about his future and what gives him the power to create and work on his projects.
+ITKeyMedia had a pleasure to talk with Stefan Batory, the CEO of Booksy.
+The co-founder of the Polish application – iTaxi shared his thoughts with us about his future and what gives him the power to create and work on his projects.
 This runner of marathons (finished 250 km across the Sahara) is still looking for new opportunities to create and make applications that connect both the physical and digital world.

 ITKM: You are often called “Crises Veteran”.
 How did you manage to keep on going for all these years?

 Stefan Batory CEO Booksy: I started a company about two months before the crisis.
 This is what I love about this whole business thing – challenging myself and proving I can do it.
 Every crisis is a good lesson to learn from it and make relationships with the whole area or industry on a better level than before.
 I think this is an ideal time to learn things about business – learning it the hard way but a very valuable lesson in my opinion.
 For the first two years, after I opened the first company, I had to eat only potatoes – this is all I could afford back then.
 Every experience I had in my adulthood made the next decision possible.
 I wouldn’t be here, without this experience and without choosing the next steps I chose.

 ITKM: You managed it.
 From the bottom to the almost top.
 Your company has offices around the world, and it offers services in more than 17 countries.
 How did you do it?